-"If I get married, I’ll take on my partner’s debt"
+If I get married, I’ll take on my partner’s debt

 You’re not liable for any debts or credit products they take out in their own name after you’re married.

-"When I die, my family will have to pay off any debts I owe"
+When I die, my family will have to pay off any debts I have

 If they leave behind a joint debt that needs to be paid, the surviving person will be liable for the full balance.